aklein-dex/pari-magique/README.md

 In 2012, more friends joined and it would have been to much work to do everything manually so I created a more dynamic PHP Web site (using [Yii framework](www.yiiframework.com/)) where people could log in and enter their guesses.
 In 2017, I decided to switch to Rails because it is my favorite Web framework and I could add more features.

+#### Development process

+* design database
+* add authentication
+* create relationships between models (ActiveRecord)
+* create sample forms (views) for all the models
+* add basic authorization
+* implements quickly some basic features (to have a better idea of the final project)
+* review all features one by one and improve them and create tests

 The goal is to use github with [Heroku](https://www.heroku.com/) for easy deployment.

 Ruby version **2.3.4** (latest version supported by Heroku)